submariner-io/submariner-website/src/content/quickstart/kind/_index.md

 ### Deploy Manually

-If you wish to try out Submariner deployment manually, an easy option is to create KIND clusters using our scripts and deploy Submariner with [`subctl`](../../deployment/subctl).
+If you wish to try out Submariner deployment manually, an easy option is to create kind clusters using our scripts and deploy Submariner with [`subctl`](../../deployment/subctl).

-#### Create KIND Clusters
+#### Create kind Clusters

-To create KIND clusters, run:
+To create kind clusters, run:

 ```bash
 git clone https://github.com/submariner-io/submariner